What is CDN Hosting?

 This system provides a number of benefits for any website, but especially for media-rich sites:

-- The duplication and distribution of data provides you an extra level of security: If a natural disaster takes out a group of servers in one area, your data will still be available from the servers in other areas.
+- Added security: The duplication and distribution of data provides you an extra level of security: If a natural disaster takes out a group of servers in one area, your data will still be available from the servers in other areas.

 Even without all the above benefits, using a CDN can be worth it just for the speed boost alone.
 Reducing loading times on your website, even by just a few seconds, can lower your bounce rate, improve your search engine rankings, and increase conversions.

 Do You Need a CDN?